 Dr. Anthony Fauci, the nation’s top infectious disease expert, is urging Black Americans hesitant to take the COVID-19 vaccine to trust the process and to understand that one of the scientists leading the development of the vaccine is a Black woman, 34-year-old Dr. Kizzmekia Corbett.

 Black doctors have been involved in every part of the process, from working to increase the number of Black people recruited for clinical trials and evaluating the vaccines’ clinical performance, to ensuring the vaccine works on Black Americans.

-Black Americans are among those people concerned about safety and efficacy of the vaccines because of how quickly they were developed.
+Black Americans are concerned about safety and efficacy of the vaccines because of how quickly they were developed.
 Dr. Fauci wants everyone concerned to know that, though vaccines have traditionally taken years or even decades to develop, advancements in vaccine platform technology have significantly shortened the process without compromising safety or scientific integrity.

 Some people are concerned that pharmaceutical companies and the federal government can’t be trusted to address the safety of vaccines.
 Dr. Fauci said that both are being advised by independent committees made up of experienced clinicians, scientists, and ethicists, so you can rest assured that they’re safe.

 No. The COVID-19 vaccines currently being administered in the United States don’t use the live virus that causes COVID-19.
 Keep in mind that it’ll take your body a few weeks to build immunity after getting a COVID-19 vaccination.
 As a result, it’s possible that you could become infected with the virus that causes COVID-19 just before or after being vaccinated.

 Will a Vaccination Protect Me from Getting Sick With COVID-19?